zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-properties.md

 }
 ```

-When changes are made to the `name` property on the view model, the `title` is updated on the blade.
+When changes are made to the `name` property on the `ViewModel`, the `title` is updated on the blade.

 ### Blade Property Bindings

 In most cases, parts will bind to `{BladeParameter}` values that are sent to the blade.
-In some cases, you may want to bind directly to a value on a blade view model.
+In some cases, the extension  may bind directly to a value on a blade `ViewModel`.
 The most common use of this binding is to transform a value from a `{BladeParameter}` into some other form.
-    The following blade view model, located at

-`<dir>\Client\Blades\Properties\ViewModels\BladePropertyViewModels.ts`
+    This is demonstrated in  the code located at

-An example is also in the following code.
+`<dir>\Client\Blades\Properties\ViewModels\BladePropertyViewModels.ts`, and in the following code.

 ```ts
 /**